apache/inlong-website/docs/data_node/extract_node/mysql-cdc.md

 ## MySQL Extract Node

 The MySQL Extract Node allows for reading snapshot data and incremental data from MySQL database.
-This document describes how to setup the MySQL Extract Node to run SQL queries against MySQL databases.
+This document describes how to set up the MySQL Extract Node to run SQL queries against MySQL databases.

 ## Supported Version
 | Extract Node                | Version                                                                                                                                                                                                                                                                                                                                                                                                | Driver                  |